-The architectural trends for 2020 and 2021 have one thing in common: the commitment to sustainable development and sustainable architecture.
+The architecture trends for 2024 and 2025 have one thing in common: the commitment to sustainable development and sustainable architecture.
 Society in general is evolving towards environmental commitment and architectural trends, as a social manifestation, too.

 The use of recyclable materials, buildings that are self-sufficient and installations of all kinds that respect the planet are becoming more frequent.
 But there are more trends in architecture that we tell you below.

 15 trends 2024-2025 that will mark the architecture styles of the future

 Read carefully these proposals because they are here to stay, most of them, and will be a trend in architecture for a long time.

 1. Industrial style in the housing architecture